AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/resource-usage.md

 For data source, you can view streams from your native tenant namespaces or from communities you are a member of.
 Choose between the following options:

-- **Namespace Streams**: Displays usage data about streams native to your tenant namspaces.
+- **Streams Accessed**: Displays usage data about streams native to your tenant namspaces.

-- **Community Shared Streams**: Displays usage data about streams shared into communities that your tenant holds membership in.
+- **Shared Streams Accessed**: Displays usage data about streams shared into communities that your tenant holds membership in.

 ##  View